Table of Contents

 PROBLEM: “Help!
 I've tried to find a calibration procedure in the manual, except there is only a couple of sentences about calibration, and it did not make much sense to me.
 The manual said something about matching an airport's reading.
 My readings don't match — not even close.
 I think my barometer must be defective.”

-Barometers are pretty robust sensors.
-Although it is possible that any sensor could be defective out-of-the-box, it is far more likely that the barometer just needs calibrating.
+SOLUTION: Barometers are pretty robust sensors.
+Although it is possible that any sensor could be defective out-of-the-box, it is far more likely that the barometer just needs initial set-up and calibrating.

 Go to Calibration - display console or Calibration - Wi-Fi gateway. to do a thorough re-calibration.